n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoresupabase.md

 You can find authentication information for this node [here](/integrations/builtin/credentials/supabase/).
 ///

-/// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [Supabase integrations](https://n8n.io/integrations/supabase-vector-store/){:target=_blank .external-link} page.
-///

 --8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"

 Supabase provides a [quickstart for setting up your vector store](https://supabase.com/docs/guides/ai/langchain?database-method=sql){:target=_blank .external-link}.
 If you use settings other than the defaults in the quickstart, this may affect parameter settings in n8n.
 Make sure you understand what you're doing.